PureStake/algosigner/docs/dApp-integration.md

 ## Custom Networks

-- Custom networks beta support is now in AlgoSigner.
-[Setup Guide](add-network.md)
+Custom networks beta support is now in AlgoSigner.
+A setup Guide can be found [here](add-network.md).

-- algorand.enable() calls accept genesis IDs/hashes that have been added to the user's custom network list as valid networks.
+- [algorand.enable()](#algorandenableenableopts-enableopts) calls accept genesis IDs/hashes that have been added to the user's custom network list as valid networks.
-  @TODO: rewrite with new enable
-  - A non-matching ledger name will result in a error:
+  - Non-matching `genesisID` or `genesisHash` will result in a error.
-    - The provided ledger is not supported (Code: 4200).
-  - An empty request will result with an error:
-    - Ledger not provided.
-Please use a base ledger: [TestNet,MainNet] or an available custom one [{"name":"Theta","genesisId":"thetanet-v1.0"}].
-- Transaction requests will require a valid matching "genesisId", even for custom networks.
+- Transaction requests will require a valid matching `genesisID`, even for custom networks.

 ## Rejection Messages

-AlgoSigner may return some of the following error codes when requesting signatures:
+Some of the following error codes may be returned when interacting with AlgoSigner.
+When available, any additional info regarding the error will be found on the `data` property of the error.

 | Error Code | Description | Additional notes |
 | ---------- | ----------- | ---------------- |